This article describes Crunch’s interactive time plots (graphs), which involves the following:

 Having this control over what to show/hide can be very useful if you have a lot of categories, which could represent brands, statements, and anything else.
 Perhaps there is a category such as “Don’t know” you want to remove or perhaps your viewer wants to narrow the picture to only 2 brands (as we did in the above example for Ford and Honda).

 The Select categories button allows you to have many categories available, but selectively hidden on demand.

 Hovering your cursor over the lines will reveal the value at each point (and also the margin of error, if currently enabled).

-You can turn on all the values simultaneously using the display options in the display controller (feature coming in March 2021).
+You can turn on all the values simultaneously using the display options in the display controller.

 Frequently asked questions

 - The time plot, like any Crunch graph, will use the colors set by the dataset editor when viewed in a dashboard or exported to PowerPoint.

 - You can edit the properties of a deck slide and edit the properties of a dashboard slide, to customize the colors for display and export.